pdimens/harpy/Modules/Simulate/simulate-variants.md

 #### Step 1
 Simulate random variants onto your haploid assembly with `--heterozygosity` (`-z`) set above `0`.
+We aren't interested in the resulting genome, but rather the positions of the variants `simuG` created.
 ```mermaid
 graph LR
     geno(haploid genome)-->|simulate inversion -n 10 -z 0.5|hap(inversions.vcf)